 With some offences under the Rehabilitation of Offenders Act 1974, police officers can issue cautions to those who admit the offence and the individual will only be prosecuted if they refuse to accept the caution.

 If the police issue a caution, procedures must be followed and issuing the caution must be deemed “reasonable”, under guidelines known as Wednesbury’s principles of reasonableness – and the caution must be appropriate to the offence within the guidelines for issuing cautions.

 In cases where a caution or conditional caution has been issued unlawfully, a caution may be quashed.

-In some cases, it might be decided by a court that the case should be reviewed and, as a result, an individual might be prosecuted – so it is essential to seek legal advice from Duncan Lewis Action Against Public Authorities Solicitors immediately.
+In some cases, it might be decided by a court that the case should be reviewed and, as a result, an individual might be prosecuted – so it is essential to seek legal advice from our solicitors immediately.